TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 4/Ruth 4.20.md

 ---

-and Amminadab begat Nahshon, and Nahshon begat Salmon,
+and Amminadab became the father of Nahshon, and Nahshon became the father of Salmon,